ShoryuKyzan/virbelacodingtestweb/README.md

   - Run `npm install`
   - Run `npm run serve`
   - Will run an API server on port 8000, and it will refresh automatically when code changes are made
+  - A test database is elevatorService.db, and this is in place in development automatically.
+This is created from the data in test/utils.js setup().

 # Summary